 Roll yer own film simulations

 The simulations capture the character of classic Fujifilm film stocks, and it's a feature I wish I had had more time to explore before handing back the camera.
-I don't think it's possible to save them out of the X-E5 and share with fellow photography nerds, but correct me if I'm wrong.
+I don't think it's possible to save the custom simulations out of the X-E5 and share with fellow photography nerds, but correct me if I'm wrong.
 Some way to preserve the film simulation used in the image file meta data would be nice too.

 On the not-so-serious side of things, there's a filter setting hidden in the menu system as well.
 The toy camera one is quite arty-funny, and this is where the panorama shooting option is.